Alias44/Gewens-Additional-Traits/README.md

 ## Changes
 Changelog:
+v3.2.2
+* Patches that add nullifyingTraits to vanilla thoughts now check for the field before trying to add it (prevents '*X* defines the same field twice error)

 v3.2.1
 * Reenabled handling changes to def structure
 * File enable/disable now behaves like a proper nested checkbox